 Validating the Number of Threads in new

 We aren’t doing anything with the parameters to new and execute.
 Let’s implement the bodies of these functions with the behavior we want.
 To start, let’s think about new.
-Earlier we chose an unsigned type for the size parameter, because a pool with a negative number of threads makes no sense.
+Earlier we chose an unsigned type for the size parameter because a pool with a negative number of threads makes no sense.
 However, a pool with zero threads also makes no sense, yet zero is a perfectly valid usize.
 We’ll add code to check that size is greater than zero before we return a ThreadPool instance and have the program panic if it receives a zero by using the assert! macro, as shown in Listing 20-13.

 src/lib.rs